mateumenendez/networksConstruction/README.md

 # Co-occurrence/exclusion networks construction

-This repository includes the needed R functions and scripts for building co-occurrences and co-exclusions networks as detailed in Menéndez-Serra et al 2021.
+This repository includes the needed R functions and scripts for building co-occurrences and co-exclusions networks as detailed in Menéndez-Serra et al 2022 (in press).
 Network construction method is based on the probabilistic method propose by Vellend (2013) and the conceptual framework proposed by Blois and collaborators (2014).
-This repository also includes a test dataset consisting on the necessary files for building the co-occurrence and co-exclusion networks of the microbial metacommunity inhabiting the Monegros Desert lacustrine system, described in Menéndez-Serra et al 2021.
+This repository also includes a test dataset consisting on the necessary files for building the co-occurrence and co-exclusion networks of the microbial metacommunity inhabiting the Monegros Desert lacustrine system, as described in Menéndez-Serra et al 2022 (in press).

 ## Functions